Pasta-Pot-Pal/creamee.github.io/_posts/2017-04-04-week-2-scratch-planning-blog.md

     <td> What strategies were effective? </td>
   </tr>
   <tr>
     <td>Typing what sprites I made in my game where you make ice creams for characters, I came up with this game when I was eating ice cream was really effective.
-Also using the smallest pixels on scratch to make the sprites was quite effective.
+Also using the smallest pixels on scratch to make the sprites was quite effective because you can add in lots of detail.
 I planned to make the characters on scratch myself so I could change them to my liking.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>